-Thirdly, introducing hedging instruments against the currency mismatch risks for CBs and MDIs is required to help stop the recent rapid increase in the provision of FX loans.
-Even though the shares of KHR deposits in total deposits has been increasing rapidly over the period, the provisions of FX loans and the shares of FX loans in total loans have risen in CBs and MDIs.
+Thirdly, introducing hedging instruments against the currency mismatch risks for CBs and MDIs is urgent to stop the recent rapid increase in the provision of FX loans.
+Even though the shares of KHR deposits out of total deposits has been increasing rapidly over the period, the provisions of FX loans and the shares of FX loans out of total loans have risen in CBs and MDIs.
 In particular, the increase in shares of FX loans are notable in MDIs.
 This might reflect that MDIs became risk-averse after starting to collect commercial funding sources, and have been trying to reduce the risks of currency mismatch by increasing shares of FX currency in loans to the shares of FX currency in deposits.
-As of 2009, shares of KHR in MDI loans exceeded the shares of FX currency in MDI deposits and borrowings, and afterward the gap between shares of KHR of MDI loans and MDI deposits has decreased over the period (Figure 6).
+As of 2009, shares of KHR in MDI loans exceeded the shares of FX currency in MDI deposits and borrowings, and afterward the gap between shares of KHR of MDI loans and MDI deposits has decreased over the period (Figure 5).
 This might imply that MDIs tended to extend KHR loans in response to the local demand for KHR loans.
-However, it is a natural response for risk-averse MDIs to reduce currency mismatch risks against the large shares of FX deposits because they need to improve the resilience after they started to collect deposits from the public.
-Accordingly, it is expected that MDIs will continue to increase the provision of FX loans over the next few years at the same pace, although it may have a positive effect on resilience of bank managements.
+However, it is a natural response for risk-averse MDIs to reduce currency risks against the large shares of FX deposits because they need to improve their resilience to collect deposits from the public.
+Accordingly, it is expected that MDIs will continue to increase the provision of FX loans over the next few years at the same pace, although it may be beneficial in terms of resilience of bank managements.
 Thus, if policy measures are to be taken to reduce FX loans, some financial instruments would be required to offset the currency mismatch risks on MDIs' balance sheets.
 Given the large branch networks of MDIs and the recent expansion of the entire microfinance sector, the MDIs can be the good drivers to promote the local currency loans and deposits to rural areas.

 However, there are limitations on our study.
 In the data we used, there are errors in deposits and loans which possibly stem from the data collection process.
-Since the format to collect data was different across some of CBs and MDIs, some financial institutions failed to complete filling out the format correctly.
+Since the format to collect data was different across some of CBs and MDIs, some financial institutions failed to complete the survey correctly.
 Our sample of financial institutions was reduced to 11 for consolidated financial statements and 12 for branch-level financial statements.
 In the future study, collecting data from more financial institutions and increasing the quality of data by reducing errors will be required for better understanding of dollarization.